 All of the staff have completed the working with children check upon appointment.
 This is monitored and when required this is updated.
-We currently have one Teaching staff member on Maternity Leave and one about to go on leave.
+We currently have one Teaching staff member on Maternity Leave.

 The number of staff with the following qualifications: